 Also known as

-Brazilian pepper-tree, Brazilian peppertree, Aroeira, Rose pepper, Broadleaved pepper tree, Wilelaiki, Christmasberry tree and Florida holly
+Brazilian pepper-tree, Brazilian peppertree, Aroeira, Rose pepper, Broadleaved pepper tree, Wilelaiki, Christmasberry tree, Florida holly and Schinus terebinthifolius

-Brazilian pepper needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.
+Brazilian Peppertree needs 0.5 cups of water every 9 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Brazilian pepper love being close to bright, sunny windows 😎.
+Brazilian Peppertree love being close to bright, sunny windows 😎.

 Place it less than 1ft from a south-facing window to maximize the potential for growth.

-Select your region to see how the current weather in your area affects the placement of Brazilian pepper in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Brazilian Peppertree in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.